kzu/kzu.github.io/_posts/2024-10-09-nuget-stats.md

 )](https://www.nuget.org/profiles/kzu)
 ```

+The `url` parameter is encoded, but looks like `https://github.com/devlooped/nuget/raw/refs/heads/main/kzu.json` in my case.

 Note how I use the `query` parameter to extract the relevant data from the JSON file, which looks like the following:

 ```json